WHAT TO DO WHEN YOUR LAWYER STOPS COMMUNICATING WITH YOU

 Communication With The Family Is Imperative

-A criminal defense attorney should never ignore the family of the accused.
-Calming the nerves of the frightened family is only one of the many reasons and not necessarily the most compelling one.
+A criminal defense attorney should never ignore the client or the client's family.
+Calming the nerves of the frightened family is just one of the many reasons this is so important.

-Indeed, the criminal defense attorney must pay particular attention to the family of the accused because, in many cases, the family is the only source of information of the client’s innocence.
-This information is often in the form of the context in which the alleged offense occurred and the nature of the relationship with the accuser or accusers.
+In many cases, the family is the only source of information to support the client’s innocence and bolster his defense.
+This information is often in the context of the alleged offense and the nature of the relationship with the accuser or accusers.

 If the incarcerated client knows about a photo, document, or other helpful item, the family can retrieve it for us.
 If necessary, the family may also be able to bring documents to be signed by the client, which can be very helpful.